VenusProtocol/venus-protocol-documentation/technical-reference/reference-technical-articles/technical-doc-xvs-bridge.md

 ### 1.2.
 Estimating Transaction Fees

-To estimate the transaction fees required to send XVS tokens to the Destination Chain, call the `estimateSend` function of the Bridge contract with the following parameters:
+To estimate the transaction fees required to send XVS tokens to the destination chain, call the `estimateSend` function of the `Bridge` contract with the following parameters:

-- `_dstChainId`: Destination Chain ID, [defined by LayerZero](https://layerzero.gitbook.io/docs/technical-reference/mainnet/supported-chain-ids) (e.g., Ethereum virtual chain ID (101))
+- `_dstChainId`: Destination chain ID, [defined by LayerZero](https://layerzero.gitbook.io/docs/technical-reference/mainnet/supported-chain-ids) (e.g., Ethereum virtual chain ID (101))
-- `_toAddress`: Receiver address on the Destination Chain
+- `_toAddress`: Receiver address on the destination chain
 - `_amount`: Amount of XVS tokens you want to send, defined with 18 decimals
 - `_useZro`: `false` (indicating that you are not paying in LayerZero ZRO tokens)
 - `_adapterParams`: `0x000100000000000000000000000000000000000000000000000000000000000493E0` (ethers.utils.solidityPack(['uint16','uint256'],[1, gasValue]) the gas value should be greater then minDestGas which is set to 300k).